Header Ads Widget

 How to Avoid:

-• Automate Where Possible: Use financial software that allows for automated reconciliation to reduce manual workload and improve accuracy.
+• Automate When Possible: You Can Employ financial software that permits automated reconciliation to minimize manual work and enhance accuracy.

-• Segregate Duties: Avoid conflicts of interest by ensuring that different employees handle reconciliation and authorization.
+• Segregate responsibilities: Eliminate conflicts of interest by having reconciliation and authorization performed by separate employees.

 Pitfall: